 Contact: Wade Phillips, director of technology, Wade.Phillips@wayzatashools.org or 763-745-5101.

 Application Deadline: August 31, completed applications will be evaluated and approved by the Director of Technology and the Director of Curriculum and Instruction in September.

-Terms: One year term, with the opportunity to serve up to six years.
+Terms: Two year term, with the opportunity to serve up to six years.